mguidoti/FSND-p3-item_catalog/README.md

-### Installation Requirements and Used Setup
+### Installation and Used Setup

 To run this application, I use [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [vagrant](https://www.vagrantup.com/downloads.html).

-Then, I forked this provided [repository](https://github.com/udacity/OAuth2.0), cloned to my computer, and ran the `pg_config.sh` in order to finish the VM setup.
+Then, I forked this provided [repository](https://github.com/udacity/OAuth2.0), which includes a Vagrant VM set for this project.
+So, I cloned this repo to my computer, and ran the `pg_config.sh` in order to finish the VM setup.

 Then, I had to create a developer's account and register my application in the two used Oauth2 providers, [Google](https://console.developers.google.com) and [Facebook](https://developers.facebook.com).
 Finally, I downloaded my `client_secrets.json`, and included in the root folder of my application.
 My personal `client_secrets.json` are not included in this repository for security reasons.
 Please, use yours to properly run this application.